On the sparsity of non-diagonalisable integer matrices and matrices with a given discriminant: Introduction

 confirming~\eqref{eq:conj Rn}.

-The proof of Theorem~\ref{thm:MulEigenval} is based on studying possible factorisations of the characteristic polynomials of matrices and then either using a generalisation of a result from~\cite{Shp} or using modular reduction modulo an appropriately chosen prime $p$.
+The proof of Theorem~\ref{thm:MulEigenval} uses a different approach than in~\cite{HLM}, and is based on studying possible factorisations of the characteristic polynomials of matrices and then either using a generalisation of a result from~\cite{Shp} or using modular reduction modulo an appropriately chosen prime $p$.
 After this we can use known results about the distribution of characteristic polynomials of matrices over finite fields~\cite{Rei}.

 The above approach, which we use for $d=0$ does not apply for $d\ne 0$.
 In this case we study the absolute irreducibility of the corresponding variety and use the bound of Browning, Heath-Brown and Salberger~\cite[Corollary~2]{BrHBSa} (see also~\cite{Salb}) to prove the following estimate.